weewx/weewx/examples/fileparse/readme.txt

     path = /var/tmp/datafile
     driver = user.fileparse

+3) if cumulative rainfall data is included in the fileparse data file add the cumulative_rain setting to the [FileParse] stanza in weewx.conf:

+[FileParse]
+    ... (as before)
+    cumulative_rain = true

-3) If the variables in the file have names different from those in the database schema, then add a mapping section called label_map.
+4) If the variables in the file have names different from those in the database schema, then add a mapping section called label_map.
 This will map the variables in the file to variables in the database columns.
 For example: